 A psychological crisis exists when an individual is threatening harm to him or herself or others or is out of touch with reality.
 Uncontrollable behavior and/or hallucinations could be manifested.
 If a psychological crisis occurs:

-the nearest emergency call box or dial 0 from any MCC office phone.
-Provide the following
+call box or dial 0 from any MCC office phone.
+Provide the following information:

 - Your name and location.